jbellmann/neodatis-springextension/README.md

 # NeoDatis Spring-Extension
 ## What is NeoDatis Spring-Extension?

-* It is an unofficial Spring-Extension for the NeoDatis Object-DB.
+* It is an unofficial Spring-Extension for the NeoDatis ObjectDB.
-* It supports you using NeoDatis ObjectDB in your Spring-Apps in a well known way with XXX-Template
+* It supports you using NeoDatis ObjectDB in your Spring-Apps in a well known way with XXXTemplate and declarative transaction-support `@Transactional`

 ## How to build